How Difficult Is Engineering School?

 Why Studying Engineering Is So Challenging

-Engineering programs try to prepare their students to enter the workforce.
+Why is engineering so hard?
+It's so difficult because engineering programs try to prepare their students to enter the workforce.
+This means teaching them to solve really challenging problems.
 This requires a lot of studying and perseverance.

 Is Engineering Math Hard?